minoue/rush/README.md

         |    |    |    |    |--mayaNode.py

-3. Restart maya or do 'rehash;' command.
+* Restart maya or do 'rehash;' command.
-4. Assign the following python command to any key you want.
+* Assign the following python command to any key you want.

+    PyQt4

             from miExecutor import miExecutor
             reload(miExecutor)

+    PySide

+            from miExecutor import miExecutor_pyside
+            reload(miExecutor_pyside)

 ## How to add commands